 The beautiful, manicured gardens that sprawl behind the Pitti Palace are a great place to spend a sunny afternoon with kids.
 Lawns, grottoes, and fish ponds are just a few of the lovely attractions here that vie for your attention.

 The former Museo di Storia della Scienza was renovated and rebranded in 2010 as the Galileo Museum, giving Florence a chance to commemorate native son Galileo Galilei and his many accomplishments in the realm of science.
 Science museums in general are a fun place to bring curious kids.
 But the Galileo Museum may have other such museums beat: it features the relic of Galileo's middle finger, certain to make kids of all ages giggle and squirm.

 This event, held each year on June 24, is an interesting chance to enjoy soccer as it was traditionally played in Florence in medieval times.
 Four teams of bare-chested men from each of the city's four districts battle it out for bragging rights on a dirt-filled Piazza Santa Croce.
-The game can get pretty violent, so it's not necessarily an affair for the young kids.
+The game can get pretty violent and the language can be colorful, so it's not necessarily an affair for the young kids.
 But teenagers are bound to love it.

 On Piazza della Repubblica, a pretty antique carousel is open from 10 AM to 8 PM and may stay open later in the summer.
 The carousel dates to the early 20th century and has been run by the same family for generations—a ride costs a couple of euro and is fun for the little ones.